 What is the Building Activity Management System (BAMS)?

 The VBA is developing an online system – known as the Building Activity Management System, or BAMS – to issue building permit numbers and receive payment of the building permit levy.

-How will accounts and logins be established for registered building surveyors and administration workers?
+How will accounts and login details be established for registered building surveyors and administration staff?

 Who will have access to data in the system?

 Only authorised registered building surveyors and their nominated administration staff will have access to data in the BAMS portal.

 What level of authentication will be required to access the system?